appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/faq.md

 If you have already installed the Appcircle server and want to change the subdomains, you can reset the data and move on.

-For example, to change `my.appcircle.spacetech.com` to `my-appcircle.spacetech.com`, you can follow the step below:
+For example, to change `my.appcircle.spacetech.com` to `my-appcircle.spacetech.com`, you can follow the steps below:

 - Go to the `appcircle-server` directory.